makandra/gemika/README.md

 - Test one codebase against multiple sets of runtime gem dependency sets (e.g. Rails 2.3, Rails 5.0).
 - Test one codebase against multiple Ruby versions (e.g. Ruby 1.8.7, Ruby 2.3.10).
-- Test one codebase against multiple database types (currently MySQL or PostgreSQL).
+- Test one codebase against multiple database types (currently MySQL, PostgreSQL, or sqlite3).
 - Compute a matrix of all possible dependency permutations (Ruby, runtime gems, database type).
 Manually exclude incompatible dependency permutations (e.g. Rails 5.0 does not work with Ruby 2.1).
 - Let developers enter their local credentials for MySQL and PostgreSQL in a `database.yml` file.
 - Define default Ruby version, gem dependencies and database for developers who don't care about every possible permutation for everyday work.